Ok, here’s the deal.

 So I absolutely want these listings to be republished everywhere possible, and in as much detail as possible.
 I don’t care if you take just the barest outline or swipe the very CSS styling off the pages, to publish on your websites, blogs, newspapers, wherever.

-But I do have one requirement – you MUST attribute the listings to FireworksInOhio.com, preferably with a link back to the site: http://fireworksinohio.com (no www)
+But I do have one requirement – you MUST attribute the listings to FireworksInOhio.com, (if you wish to link, please link to https://fireworksinohio.com).

 I spend one heck of a lot of time compiling and confirming these listings over months and years – and no small amount of money on programming assistance, software, hardware, hosting for unbelievably spiky web traffic, phone bills (in the days before Skype and cell) and so on.
 I recoup some of it via ads and offers, but at the end of the day, believe me, it’s a labor of love.
 I’m nowhere near earning a living off this site; if I added it all up it would still be pennies per hour spent.

 So I don’t think it’s particularly fair when other entities swoop in, copy or print all the pages (and I have real time analytics – I can see you do it) and then suddenly they all show up on some other site in the order I have arranged them, with the descriptions I have written for them, and a big ole headline that says “We’ve compiled these listings for you!”
 Cause you didn’t compile them, you came and scraped them from me, and we both know it.
 And while the events are, for the most part, public information, the compilation of them (and in many cases the descriptions, written by me personally) can be copyrighted to some effect.